 New York Transit Museum: An Amazing Underground Museum

-We really enjoyed the lowest level, which houses On The Streets, a permanent interactive exhibit offering an in-depth look at NYC's trolleys and buses.
-Part of a gallery devoted to surface transportation in our city from the early 19th-century to the present, highlights included a traffic intersection with working walk-don't walk signs, a 12-seat bus, '60s "Fishbowl" bus cab and a kid-sized trolley.
+On The Streets is another must-see permanent interactive exhibit offering an in-depth look at NYC's trolleys and buses.
+Highlights included a traffic intersection with working pedestrian signs, a 12-seat bus, '60s "Fishbowl" bus cab, and a kid-sized trolley.

 The museum also hosts family workshops, complete with stories, games, and activities for young transportation enthusiasts.
 When workshops aren't being held, kids can visit the activity center to play simulation games, take a spin with the museum's toy train sets, and participate in crafts.